It’s not just a dog toy, it’s a KONG.

-The KONG Classic has been the gold standard of dog toys for over 36 years.
-Our super-bouncy, red natural rubber compound is unequaled for dogs who like to chew.
+KONG Extreme is the most durable version of our original KONG toy.
+The ultra-strong, ultra-durable, black rubber compound is recommended for the most powerful chewers.
+Our super-bouncy, black natural rubber compound is unequaled for dogs who like to chew.
 Stuffing healthy treats into a KONG keeps dogs happily working and out of trouble for long periods of time.

 Separation anxiety typically occurs in the first 20 minutes after you leave a dog alone.
 A simple solution is to help the dog develop a positive association between being left alone and good things, like a treat-stuffed KONG.
 Stuffing a KONG toy with a mix of wet and dry ingredients creates a challenge that typically lasts 20 minutes, engaging dogs during the time when anxiety is at its peak.
 A KONG can even be frozen so that getting all the food out takes even more time.

 For adult dogs, chewing is nature’s way of keeping jaws strong and teeth clean.
 Chewing also combats boredom and can relieve anxiety or frustration.
 Without an acceptable outlet for the natural instinct to chew, many dogs will turn to destructive chewing in the home.
 Success comes when teaching dogs acceptable chewing behaviors from the start.
 KONG toys come in a variety of formulas from puppy to adult to senior, so they can grow with your dog.
 For all dogs—regardless of chewing temperament—supervise play until you’re confident the dog won’t destroy the toy.
 Be sure to replace any toy with cuts, tears or rips.

 Barking and Digging